-Most members are aware that Peter Alliss, live on television, once described Tidworth Garrison Golf Club as “a gem of a course on the edge of Salisbury Plain” but even Peter would be amazed at the surprises that await the observant player who wanders off the fairway.
+Most members are aware that the late Peter Alliss, live on television, once described Tidworth Garrison Golf Club as “a gem of a course on the edge of Salisbury Plain” but even Peter would have been amazed at the surprises that await the observant player who wanders off the fairway.
 Besides some rare and beautiful wild flowers we have roe deer and muntjak, buzzards and owls, stoats and foxes – just to mention a few of the birds and animals that can be seen around the course.

 Yet few people, including members, are aware that Tidworth Garrison Golf Club may be amongst the most important of the 600 or so areas of chalk grassland monitored by the Wiltshire Wildlife Trust Sites Project, and that it is probably in the top five most bio-diverse courses in the county.
 This is because it was constructed in 1908 before the advent of chemical fertilisers, herbicides and heavy ploughing machinery.
 As a result, and despite some rather insensitive management in the past, it retains large areas of high quality Lowland Calcareous Grassland.
 It has been estimated that in excess of 90% of this type of habitat has been lost in the UK since 1945 and that Wiltshire retains perhaps half of all that is left and more significantly, maybe more than a third of the surviving resource worldwide.